Emotive freights from an in-between space: an encounter with Boris Eldagsen

-B E: I have been doing this for the last fifteen years.
+B E: I have been doing this over the last fifteen years.

-You studied art in India, Hyderabad to be precise – your time spent in Sarojini Naidu School of Fine Arts and Communication.
+MZ: You studied art in India, Hyderabad to be precise, and you spent your time spent in Sarojini Naidu School of Fine Arts and Communication.
 I was thinking that a Northern European man coming to India to study art – it is an interesting converging point.
 How did this happen?

 B E: Well, I studied art in Mainz which is not a big place – it is a small city next to Frankfurt.
 Me and my partner wanted to have a semester abroad, we wanted half a year spent in another country.

 B E: Of course they have.
-Usually people are surprised to find that I am German, but I am not doing German photography and I don't have German name.
+Usually people are surprised to find that I am German, but I am not doing German photography and I don't have a German name.
 I say I don't care about German photography… I am more like a bastard of times and places.
-I have always been interested in the links between the cultures and the things they have in common, that is why I probably ended up with a huge interest in the unconscious.
-I also am interested in the great mystical traditions of world religions.
+I have always been interested in the links between cultures and things that they have in common; that is why I probably ended up with a huge interest in the unconscious.
+I am also interested in the great mystical traditions of world religions.
 And I just enjoy travelling – so everything sort of coalesced in what I do now.